NextCenturyCorporation/AIDA-Interchange-Format/README.md

 # `maxConfidence`

 There is an example program showing how to consume AIF data in `edu.isi.gaia.MaxConfidenceEstimator`.
+This is currently only available in Kotlin.

 # `imagesToAif`

 There is an example program/utility for converting a simple tab-separated format for images to AIF.
 See class comment on `src/main/java/edu/isi/gaia/ImagesToAIF.kt` for details.
 You can run this program by running `target/appassembler/bin/images2Aif`.
+This is currently only available in Kotlin.

 # Developing

-If you need to edit the Kotlin or Java code:
+If you need to edit the Java code:
  1. Install IntelliJ IDEA.
  2. "Import Project from Existing Sources"
  3. Choose the `pom.xml` for this repository and accept all defaults.

 You should now be ready to go.

+If you need to edit the Kotlin code, the best approach is to rename pom.xml to pom-aif.xml and rename pom-gaia.xml to pom.xml, then import your project into IntelliJ IDEA.

 # FAQ